 Once I have freed it up, I will come back with the metal

-Every now and then a mat is just too big to get out without causing too much pain.
+Every now and then, a mat is just too big to get out without causing too much pain (have treats handy for rewards).
 In those rare cases, I simply cut it out.

 Use It On Your Kids Too!

 On a side note, this detangler spray works great for kids and adults too.